 National Institute of Mental Health

-Aim: Compare the efficacy of an intensive outpatient cognitive behavioral treatment protocol for psychiatrically hospitalized adolescents with suicidal behavior to standard care in a Stage II randomized clinical trial.
+Aim: Compare the relative efficacy of an intensive outpatient cognitive behavioral treatment protocol for depressed adolescents hospitalized for a suicide crisis, with a suicide attempt, non-suicidal self-injury and/or a substance use disorder, to treatment-as-usual in community outpatient mental health services in a Stage II randomized clinical trial.

 Dates of grant: 7/1/12-6/30/17

 Integrated Mental Health Treatment and HIV Prevention for Court Involved Youth